Legenddddd/EXP2/README.md

-We provide the code for our EXP2 strategy on Decoupled-Cosine and CEC.
+We provide the code for our EXP2 strategy.

 ## Requirements
 - [PyTorch >= version 1.1](https://pytorch.org)